s4ke/Master-Thesis/src/md/030-parrows.md

 ~~~~

 By restricting the implementations of our backends to a specific `conf` type,
-we also get interoperability between backends for free.
-We can parallelize one
+we also get interoperability between backends for free as it serves as a discriminator
+for which backend has to be used.
+We can therefore parallelize one
-part of a program using one backend, and parallelize the next with another one.
+part of a program using one backend, and parallelize the next with another one by
+just passing different configuration types that are required anyways.

 ## `ArrowParallel` instances